 When Ethan and Samona have a chance encounter at a gallery opening, they meet each other's needs.
 As our narrator traverses the city and gradually reconstructs the events that underlie the present circumstances, his own mysterious role comes into ever sharper focus.
 Only later, after David commissions Ethan to design some conference rooms at his firm and a secret triangle is formed, does our narrator begin to tie all the pieces together.

 With The Tourists, Jeff Hobbs delivers a striking and stylish debut about the dark and sometimes destructive aspects of physical attraction and love, marital disillusionment, and the inevitable disappointments life can bring.

 Jeff Hobbs graduated with a BA in English language and literature from Yale in 2002, where he was awarded the Willets and Meeker prizes for his writing.
-Hobbs spent three years in New York and Tanzania while working with the African Rainforest Conservancy.
-He now lives in Los Angeles with his wife.
+He is the author of The Short and Tragic Life of Robert Peace and The Tourists.
+He lives in Los Angeles with his wife and two children.

 "[An] ambitious and darkly contemporary first novel....
 You don't need to draw the parallels with The Great Gatsby's rootless socialites to hear the slither of snakes in the grass." -- Ariel Swartley, Los Angeles Magazine

 "An impressive debut in which keen insights are often strewn amid the narrative like shiny pennies on a dirty sidewalk." -- Karen Campbell, The Boston Globe